 What makes a compare-contrast essay successful?

-This is the second of three lessons about Compare and Contrast Essays.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second of three chapters about Compare and Contrast Essays.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the basic purpose of compare and contrast essays